Skip to main content

 GoodRx icon

-Intranasal steroids, or steroid nasal sprays, are a good first choice to treat nasal congestion or postnasal drip.
-Steroid nasal sprays are often recommended when postnasal drip is caused by inflammation and irritation from allergies or infections.
-They can decrease inflammation and drainage in the nasal passages and sinuses.
-They start working in a few hours, but it may still take a few days to get rid of your postnasal drip and cough.
+Though they start working in just a few hours, it can still take a few days to get rid of your postnasal drip and cough.
 Steroid nasal sprays work best if you take them on a regular basis, rather than as needed.

 Here’s a breakdown of some popular intranasal steroids.